-The Quaternary Research Group´s laboratory for optically stimulated luminescence (OSL) was opened in 2005 and is dedicated to the study of Late Pleistocene and Holocene sediments and archaeological sites.
-Since November 2011 Michael Meyer is in charge of our luminescence dating facilities and heading the luminescence geochronology team.
+The Quaternary Research Group´s laboratory for optically stimulated luminescence (OSL) was opened in 2005 and is dedicated to the study of Late Pleistocene and Holocene sediments, the dating of archaeological sites and also pursues OSL rock surface dating.
+Since November 2011 Michael Meyer is in charge of the luminescence dating facilities and heading the luminescence geochronology team.

 Current OSL research is detailed here (link).